twishabansal/Image-Colourisation/README.md

 ## How To Run The Web App
 1. Clone the repository with `https://github.com/Priyansi/image-colouriser-streamlit.git`
-2. `pip install streamlit`
+2. To install Streamlit - `pip install streamlit`
-3. `streamlit run app/app.py` will run the app on `http://localhost:8501`
+3. To run the app on `http://localhost:8501` run `streamlit run app/app.py`

 ## References
 1. [Colorful Image Colorization](https://arxiv.org/pdf/1603.08511.pdf)